Single-crossing dominance: A preference lattice: Appendices

-In light of the \hyperref[theorem:characterisation]{characterisation theorem} (p. \pageref{theorem:characterisation}), property \ref{bullet:ex_ub} in the \hyperref[theorem:existence]{existence theorem} requires precisely that $\succeq^\circ$ admit a complete and transitive extension (i.e. an extension that lives in $\mathcal{P}$) for any $P \subseteq \mathcal{P}$. \footnote{The term `extension' was defined in \cref{app:appendix:suzumura}.} Our task is therefore to show that whenever $\gtrsim$ is crown- and diamond-free, $\succeq^\circ$ admits a complete and transitive extension for every $P \subseteq \mathcal{P}$.
-We will use \hyperref[theorem:suzumura]{Suzumura's extension theorem} (\cref{app:appendix:suzumura}).
+In light of the \hyperref[theorem:characterisation]{characterisation theorem}, property \ref{bullet:ex_ub} in the \hyperref[theorem:existence]{existence theorem} requires precisely that $\prefeq^\circ$ admit a complete and transitive extension (i.e. an extension that lives in $\mathcal{P}$) for any $P \subseteq \mathcal{P}$. \footnote{The term `extension' was defined in \cref{app:appendix:suzumura}.} Our task is therefore to show that whenever $\primgeq$ is crown- and diamond-free, $\prefeq^\circ$ admits a complete and transitive extension for every $P \subseteq \mathcal{P}$.
+We will use the \hyperref[theorem:suzumura]{Richter--Suzumura extension theorem} (\cref{app:appendix:suzumura}).

 We first state two lemmata, then use them to show that \ref{bullet:ex_red} implies \ref{bullet:ex_ub}.
 The remainder of this appendix is devoted to proving the lemmata.